abdullah-ch/devportfolio/README.md

 ## Big shoutout to

-- A lot of UI inspiration was taken from [Ashutosh's MasterFolio](https://github.com/ashutosh1919/masterPortfolio) but his portfolio was doing very poor with the SEO.
+[Ashutosh's MasterFolio](https://github.com/ashutosh1919/masterPortfolio) since A lot of UI inspiration was taken from  but his portfolio was doing very poor with the SEO.
 Such as **Hash Routers** and **Splash screens** at the initial loading badly affected the SEO so this portfolio site is solely made to be optimized for Good Google and other search engine SEO and pays the role of a portfolio site to its fulllest.